campisano/java_sample_web_payment_app/README.md

 Business rules
 --------------

-* An account contains the client identification
+* An Account contains the client identification.
-* A transaction is associated with a specific account
+* A Transaction is associated with a specific Account.
-* A transaction has a value, a creation date and a type
+* A Transaction has an amount, a creation date and a type.
-* A transaction type can be cash, installment, withdrawal, payment
+* A Transaction type can be "cash", "installment", "withdrawal" or "payment".
-* A transaction with a positive amount must be of payment type
+* A Transaction with a positive value must be a "payment".
-* A transaction with a negative amount cannot be of payment type
+* A Transaction with a negative value cannot be a "payment".

 &nbsp;
 &nbsp;